Substance use health and harm reduction

 • Toward the Heart

-Get more information about the opioid crisis, fentanyl, and naloxone, including where to pick up a naloxone kit across BC.
+Information about opioid drug poisoning, naloxone, and other harm reduction strategies.
+You can also find out where to pick up a naloxone kit across BC.

 • Foundry